-1. Minimum Eligibility Requirement (MER)

-- 1.1 A qualifying result (MER) is achieved by completing a competition within minimum parameters of all round performance as follows: - a) Dressage Test: not less than 55% in the Dressage test. - b) Cross Country Test:

-A clear round at obstacles (activating a maximum of one frangible device or having a maximum of one missing flag will maintain the MER result on Cross Country).
+- 1. Minimum Eligibility Requirement (MER) - 1.1 A qualifying result (MER) is achieved by completing a competition within minimum parameters of all round performance as follows: - a) Dressage Test: not less than 55% in the Dressage test. - b) Cross Country Test: A clear round at obstacles (activating a maximum of one frangible device or having a maximum of one missing flag will maintain the MER result on Cross Country).
+Not more than 75 seconds (30 penalties) exceeding the optimum

-Not more than 75 seconds (30 penalties) exceeding the optimum time in the Cross Country Test Competitions at 4\ Level and below.

-c) Jumping Test: not more than 16 penalties at obstacles.
+Not more than 75 seconds (30 penalties) exceeding the optimum time in the Cross Country Test Competitions at 4 Level and below. c) Jumping Test: not more than 16 penalties at obstacles.

-\ When multiple Minimum Eligibility Requirements are required one of the Minimum Eligibility Requirements can be achieved incurring 20 penalties at the obstacles of the Cross Country Test.
+When multiple Minimum Eligibility Requirements are required one of the Minimum Eligibility Requirements can be achieved incurring 20 penalties at the obstacles of the Cross Country Test.